derailed-dash/Advent-of-Code/src/notes.md

 ### Setup

 We can do this per repo, but we can also use the same key between multiple repos.
+If you've already got a key, be careful not to overwrite it!

 ```bash
 git-crypt init # generate the secure key